A topic from the subject of Standardization in Chemistry.

 Primary Standardization

-Primary standardization determines the concentration of a standard solution using a pure, dry substance of known weight.
+Primary standardization determines the concentration of a standard solution using a pure, dry substance of known weight and purity.

 Secondary Standardization